Biden in Asia: New friends, old tensions, storms at home

 Kim has conducted 16 rounds of missile tests so far this year, including the country’s first flight of an intercontinental ballistic missile in nearly five years in March.
 He’s attempting to exploit a favorable environment to push forward his weapons program as the U.N.
 Security Council remains divided over Russia’s war on Ukraine.

-Nuclear negotiations between Washington and Pyongyang have stalled for more than three years about disagreements over how to relax crippling U.S.-led sanctions in exchange for disarmament steps by the North.
+Nuclear negotiations between Washington and Pyongyang have stalled for more than three years over disagreements about relaxing crippling U.S.-led sanctions in exchange for disarmament steps by the North.

 STORMS AT HOME